 With Mercury retrograde gone mainstream, we’re gaining even more insight about what we can do to actually thrive, rather than experience a meltdown.
 And yes, we do have a choice!
 You can either blame your misgivings on Mercury’s mishaps, or work with the planet’s temporary reversal to shed some light on the shadow aspects of yourself, and bring insight to your communication breakdowns.

 Three to four times a year, Mercury retrograde is a time to revisit, rehash, reshape, reflect, recalibrate, reconnect…you get the idea.
 Which also makes it an ideal time to rebalance, in order to find some calm in the eye of the storm.

 I love incorporating astrological themes into my yoga classes, and I always notice a profound shift in the energy of my students especially during Mercury’s backspin.
-This current retrograde holds court in stubborn Taurus and then aggressive Aries, so here is a five pose yoga prescription to re-center your body and mind, and also tame your ego during Mercury retrograde in Taurus and Aries.
+This current retrograde holds court in analytical Virgo and then expressive Leo, so here is a five pose yoga prescription to re-center your body and mind, and also tame your ego during Mercury retrograde in Virgo and Leo.

 You can perform these poses individually, as part of your regular practice, or as a sequence.
 Be sure to warm up your body with a few Sun Salutations, first.

 With so much crazy, confusing super-charged energy running rampant in the air, we need to draw everything inward first, before we can expand and purge what isn’t actually serving us.
 This pose hugs everything into the midline of the body, while building strength and focus.
 A focused mind is a calm mind, while finding balance on the outside helps to equalize the subtle, energetic body within.